Bing-Xu/EDAV_final/analysis/Readme.md

-# This is a folder storing analysis scrips and results.
+# This is a folder storing analysis scripts and results.